diablodale/dp.docs/docs/_max/attributes/align.md

 * depth: align all data and resolutions to be the same resolution as the depthmap
 * color: align all data and resolutions to be the same resolution as the colormap

-> :memo: Plugin versions v1.3.20210721 and newer support using string value names
+> 📝 Plugin versions v1.3.20210721 and newer support using string value names
 > like `color` and `off`.

 ## Artifacts